physgorg/spectral_segmentation/README.md

 The image data are synthetic spectra extracted from annotated prostate histology slices.

 In this repo, I try multiple approaches and architectures and compare their performance on this task.
+This was completed as part of a project for a UCSB seminar in deep learning.